deepsquare-io/grid/docs/docs/05-deploy-deepsquare/01-overview.md

 DeepSquare's job scheduler uses several criteria to meet the developer's demand.
 Whether testing on a small server or running a full HPC infrastructure, there is always a choice.

-The DeepSquare GRID's nature also facilitates to dynamically manage workloads, scaling up or down applications as business needs dictate, in near real time.
+The DeepSquare Grid's nature also facilitates to dynamically manage workloads, scaling up or down applications as business needs dictate, in near real time.

 **Intelligent and transparent billing**